 This discoloration is caused by excess moisture during the sealing of the veneers.
 It’s usually caused by an inexperienced hand.
 Such irregularities in color are very rare and easily avoidable by an expert doctor.
 You can read our article on what happens when you get veneers that don’t match your teeth in color or shape to learn more about how these problems can be fixed.

 The removal of the enamel in this type of cosmetic dentistry procedure may cause some tooth sensitivity.
 The enamel is the strongest material in our body and protects the teeth from external agents and possible sensitivity.

-Just avoid very hot or cold food or drinks and you won’t have any sensitivity to your teeth.
+Just avoid very hot or cold food or drinks and you won’t have any sensitivity to your natural teeth.
 Also, toothpaste for sensitive teeth may help.
 You can ask your doctor for the best option for you.

 Gum tissue inflammation

 Minor inflammation of the gums is possible, as you adjust to your new teeth and bite.
 This may take some time and cause discomfort and gum irritation.
 More long-lasting or painful inflammations are not normal post-procedural side effects and you should get them checked out.

 The dentist may advise some over-the-counter medication to calm the pain.
 If you notice it doesn’t go away after one week, you should get in touch with your dentist for a follow-up visit.